testflows/TestFlows-WebSite/source/handbook/index.md

 If present, the `when` function is called before test execution.
 The boolean result returned by the `when` function determines if the forced result is applied, if the function returns `True`, or not, if it returns `False`.
-The `when` function must take one argument which is the instance of the test.
+The `when` function must take one argument, which is the instance of the test.

 > **{% attention %}** The optional `when` function can define any logic that
 > is needed to determine if some condition is met.
 Any [callable] can be used.